AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 After processing is finished, a folder containing similar outputs (e.g. a HTML report,  videos, images, CSV files) to those in [this](examples/example_output/(tif)_191018_HNA-ALI_d14.nd2_-_191018_HNA-ALI_d14.nd2_(series_03)0000_etc) example output folder should be generated in `examples/example_image_series`.
 ### Graphical User Interface (GUI)

-Rainbow can be also be used through a GUI, which can be launched by running the command `rainbow` within the `rainbow_env` environment.
+Rainbow can be also be used through a GUI, which can be launched by running the command `rainbow` within the `rainbow-env` environment.

 To test rainbow using the provided Air-Liquid Interface cell culture example image series, select `examples/example_image_series` as the input image series and `misc/configs/default_config.yaml`  as the configuration file in the GUI under 'Required Arguments'.
 After processing is finished, a folder containing similar outputs (e.g. a HTML report,  videos, images, CSV files) to those in [this](examples/example_output/(tif)_191018_HNA-ALI_d14.nd2_-_191018_HNA-ALI_d14.nd2_(series_03)0000_etc) example output folder should be generated in `examples/example_image_series`.